-&lt;sup>3 Implicitly operates in network mode when standalone mode of operation is configured.
+3 Implicitly operates in network mode when standalone mode of operation is configured

-&lt;sup>4 Supports MPLS uplinks only and implicitly operates in network mode.
+4 Supports MPLS uplinks only and implicitly operates in network mode

-SAPs, which are QinQ SAPs, can only be configured on an access-uplink port to allow the operator to differentiate multiple services being carried over a single uplink port.
+Access-uplink ports provide native Ethernet connectivity in service provider transport or in an infrastructure network.
+With this option, the encap-type can be configured to only QinQ.
+Access-uplink SAPs, which are QinQ SAPs, can only be configured on an access-uplink port to allow the operator to differentiate multiple services being carried over a single uplink port.